phaza/heuristics/README.md

       # An assumption that will return :date if all conditions return true
       assume(:date) { condition { Chronic.parse(value) != nil } }

+      # An assumption that will return :string if all conditions return true
+      assume(:string)	{ condition { value.instance_of?
+String } }
     end

     # Test a value against heuristic named :field_tester
+    # First assumption to test true for all conditions will win
     # Returns :hash_with_values in this case
     Heuristics.test(:field_tester, {a: 1})